-John the Baptist came in the spirit of Elijah (Matthew 11:14; 17:11-13; Mark 3:11-13; Luke 1:14-17).
-What Jezebel couldn’t achieve in the Old Testament against the prophet Elijah, whom she threatened to kill (1 Kings 19:2), Herodias, who was King Herod’s wife, achieved as regards John the Baptist.
+John the Baptist came in the spirit of Elijah (Matthew 11:14; 17:11-13; Luke 1:14-17; Mark 9:11-13).
+What Jezebel couldn’t achieve in the Old Testament against the Prophet Elijah, whom she threatened to kill (1 Kings 19:2), Herodias, King Herod’s wife, achieved regarding John the Baptist.
 She had asked her daughter to ask for the head of John, who was in prison, on a platter.
-Herod, on his birthday had asked Herodias’ daughter to ask for anything because she danced and pleased him and those with him (Mark 6:21-23).
+This was after Herod, on his birthday, had asked Herodias’ daughter to ask for anything because she danced and pleased him and those with him (Mark 6:21-23).

-It has also been suggested that He went to a deserted or remote place to be alone to get out of the jurisdiction of Herod and avoid His arrest and death before His time.
+It has also been suggested that He went to a deserted or remote place to be alone to get out of the jurisdiction of Herod and avoid His premature arrest and death.
 Herod had received the report about Jesus and said to his servants, “This is John the Baptist; he is risen from the dead, and therefore these powers are at work in him” (Matthew 14:2 New King James Version).

-It is foolishness not to flee from danger when there is a way of escape.
-If He had withdrawn because of Herod, Jesus must have used that to teach His disciples a lesson.
+It is foolish not to flee from danger when there is a way of escape.
+If Jesus had withdrawn because of Herod, He must have used that to teach His disciples a lesson.
 He could have stayed and nothing would happen to Him.
 Nevertheless, after He withdrew, the Bible says that when the multitudes heard it, they followed Him on foot from the cities (verse 13b).
 He ministered to them.
-Thus, if He had withdrawn to a remote area to deal with his grief alone, He knew when to stop and resume His ministry.
+Thus, if He had withdrawn to a remote area to deal with his grief alone, He knew when to stop grieving and resume His ministry.
 That’s a lesson for His followers today.

 However, have we always received answers to all our requests based on these scriptures?
 Certainly, no one has.
 Why?
 One of the reasons relevant to this message is praying outside the will of God.
 There is no guarantee that if we act on Matthew 7:7-8 and all the scriptures on faith but our requests are contrary to His will, we will get the desired answers.

-God’s answers to our requests could be outright No, wait or receive.
-Even, when God gives an answer to our prayers, He sometimes does not give us exactly what we have asked.
+God’s answers to our requests could be outright no, wait, or receive.
+Even, when God gives an answer to our prayers, He sometimes does not give us exactly what we have asked or give us an answer at the time we expect.
 He knows what He is doing and what is best for us.
 Sometimes we didn’t receive answers to our prayers because our prayer points were wrong.
-We could sweat heavily praying them but, unfortunately, that wouldn’t make God answer us.
+We could sweat heavily praying, but unfortunately, that wouldn’t make God answer us.

 This is why the greatest prayer you could ever pray, particularly when you don’t know the will of God, is: Father, let your will be done.
-Jesus taught His disciples this in the LORD’s Prayer.
+Jesus taught His disciples this in the Lord’s Prayer.
 “Your will be done on earth as it is in heaven” (Matthew 6:10; Luke 11:2 New King James Version).
-He didn’t just teach it; He also prayed for Himself in the Garden of Gethsemane that the will of God be done (Matthew 26:39; 42).
+He didn’t just teach it; He also prayed for Himself in the Garden of Gethsemane that the will of God be done (Matthew 26:39; 42; Luke 22:42).
 And God’s will was done.

 However, it is the pastor’s desire for everybody to get his miracle so he prays for everybody.
 Nevertheless, it is not everybody who gets a miracle.
 That doesn’t mean God doesn’t answer prayer.
 It could mean the time for the miracles of some people hasn’t come or God has another plan for them.